shaibal13/shaibal13/README.md

+- 👋 Hi, I’m @shaibal13.I currently working as a Software developer in Code Aristos.
-- 👋 Hi, I’m @shaibal13.
-I graduated from North South University .
+-  :package: I graduated from North South University .
 I am learning every second.
 - :package: I’m interested in solving hard problems with short lines because # of measurements are limited.
 So , I store it for my worst situation.
 - 🌱 I’m currently building my mark on this world.
 - 👀 I’m looking to collaborate on different data science related projects